AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 1. On the **Tenants** tab, select **Invite Tenant**.

 1. Enter the email address of the tenant administrator for the tenant you would like to invite.
-Then select **Send**.
+Then select **Invite**.

   An email is sent to the invitee.